 It's all-too-easy to fall off the wellness wagon, but so hard to get back on!

-If a summer of indulgence and fun has you feeling a little softer than usual, then know you're not alone in that - endless rosé sessions, so many BBQs and more weddings than we can remember have left us all looking forward to the fresh start that autumn brings.
+If a festive season of indulgence and fun has you feeling a little softer than usual, then know you're not alone in that - endless late-night eating, so many chocolates and more nights out than we can remember have left us all looking forward to the fresh start that January brings.

-That said, the temptation is real to let wellness routines fall by the wayside once dark mornings (and even darker evenings) creep in, so we asked fitness and lifestyle influencer, Niamh Cullen for her top tips on staying motivated during the chillier months and the instant boosts that help her re-set her habits for good.
+That said, the temptation is real to let wellness routines fall by the wayside when the dark mornings (and even darker evenings) creep in, so we asked fitness and lifestyle influencer, Niamh Cullen for her top tips on staying motivated during the early months of the New Year and the instant boosts that help her re-set her habits for good.